zed-alpha/shadow-gadgets/README.md

 ## Compose

-The Compose version of the library's features are achieved with just a few custom modifier functions to replace the inbuilt [`shadow`][shadow].
+The Compose versions of the library's features are achieved with just a few custom modifier functions to replace the inbuilt [`shadow`][shadow].

 The base [`clippedShadow`][clippedShadow] is a drop-in replacement for the